Easy to Difficult Bible Trivia Quiz

 The serpent tempted Eve in the Garden of Eden to challenge God's commandment.

-The serpent goes by many names, including the Devil, Satan, Beelzebub, the beast, and the fallen angel.
+The serpent goes by many names, including the Devil, Lucifer, Satan, Beelzebub, the beast, the fallen angel, and finally, the evil one.

 Matthew 4:1-11.